Eurofins Scientific: Key developments

 Eurofins acquired Japanese genetics analysis company GeneTech, a leader in the specialist field of non-invasive pre-natal testing in August 2020.

 In September 2020, Eurofins announced the acquisition of SunDream Group in Taiwan, which specialises in environmental analyses.
 The acquisition allowed Eurofins to become the leading player in the environmental analyst market in the country.

 In February 2021, Eurofins acquired Beacon Discovery, a California-based company specialising in drug research.
 The group focuses on “G protein coupled receptors,” a major class of proteins in human cells, on which many molecules can act.

-Eurofins announced the acquisition of the American DNA Diagnostics Centers (DDC), a group specializing in genetic testing, in June 2021.
+Eurofins announced the acquisition of the American DNA Diagnostics Centers, a group specializing in genetic testing, in June 2021.

-In September 2022, Eurofins launched Eurofins Sustainability Solutions, which brings together a wide range of Eurofins companies’ sustainability offerings in one place.
+In September 2022, Eurofins launched Eurofins Sustainability Solutions.

+In August 2024, Eurofins acquired Orchid Cellmark a UK based DNA and forensic testing company.

+In September 2024, Eurofins acquired Infinity Laboratories, Inc., based in Castle Rock, Colorado.
+This increased Eurofins' biopharmaceutical and medical device network in the USA.

+On October 28, 2024, the French Eurofins buys the clinical analysis division of Synlab in Spain.

+In early August 2025, a hack of the Dutch Clinical Diagnostics NMDL lab in Rijswijk, one of the companies purchased in 2018 was reported.
+During the hack sensitive personal data was stolen, including medical and address details as well as national identification numbers of 485,000 participants of the national early cervical cancer screening program.
+The laboratory reportedly paid the hacker group Nova after personal details of 53,000 people, including those of a Dutch cabinet minister and member of parliament were published on the dark web.

 Product authentication

 The company has developed an exclusive method of food analysis, testing and authentication that has thwarted the counterfeiting of food goods, and also cigars.
 The company's testing can also detect food contaminants.